wp-plugins/contact-form-7-newsletter/readme.txt

 == Screenshots ==

-1. Constant Contact Module Configuration
+1. Configure your Constant Contact settings
-2. On the Form Configuration Page
+2. Insert a tag that specifies how you would like users to sign up
+3. Map the Contact Form 7 form fields to the Constant Contact fields
-3. When a form is connected to Constant Contact, you will see this icon
+4. When a form is connected to Constant Contact, you will see this icon

 == Changelog ==